christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 various specifications so that we can observe how well the techniques fare under different conditions (e.g., levels of contamination, mss loss, etc.).

 This is not an original idea.
-A friend informs me that Pasquali mentions a scholar by the name of Kantorowicz who had the idea in 1912: "He asked a batch of his students to make copies of a Latin document, and his task was to edit it properly; his conclusion was to stress how fallible this process is."
+A friend informs me that Pasquali mentions the Kantorowicz had the idea in 1912: "He asked a batch of his students to make copies of a Latin document, and his task was to edit it properly; his conclusion was to stress how fallible this process is."
 The idea has been carried forward in more recent work, as the following papers make clear: